dotnet/fsharp/src/Compiler/Driver/GraphChecking/Docs.md

 R --- Y
 ```

-When processing `open X` in `Y.fs` a matching node will be found, however not containing any actual files.
-We still need to link some file that contains `namespace X` as a dependency of `Y.fs`, this is what we consider a ghost dependency.
+To satisfy the type-checker when unused `open` statements are used, we need to make sure that at least one defining `namespace X` is a dependency of `Y.fs`.

-A link that must found to ensure type-checking succeeds.
-We either pick the smallest file index of the child nodes of `X` or add all files that came before it as a last resort.
+We call such dependencies added outside of the main dependency resolution algorithm `ghost dependencies`.

 ### Performance
 There are two main factors w.r.t. performance of the graph-based type-checking:
 1. The level of parallelisation allowed by the resolved dependency graph.
 2. The overhead of creating the dependency graph and graph-based processing of the graph.
-At minimum, to make this feature useful, any overhead (2.) cost should in the vast majority of usecases be significantly lower than the speedup generated by 1.
+At minimum, to make this feature useful, any overhead (2.) cost should in the vast majority of use cases be significantly lower than the speedup generated by 1.

 Initial timings showed that the graph-based type-checking was significantly faster than sequential type-checking and faster than the two-phase type-checking feature.
 Projects that were tested included: